 As with other vitamins and dietary supplements the strongest case for use can be made in conditions where deficiency is associated with disease and where supplementation corrects or prevents the disease.
 It is more difficult to establish benefit in health maintenance and disease prevention.
 In common with other naturally occurring antioxidant compounds, many claims are made for benefit through antioxidant activity.

 In common with other coenzymes, it is a cofactor upon which other enzymes depend for their function.
-It appears to be a coenzyme for a number of cell enzymes including enzymes within the mitochondrial oxidative phosphorylation pathway which produces adenosine triphosphate (ATP).
+It appears to be a coenzyme for a number of cell enzymes, including enzymes within the mitochondrial oxidative phosphorylation pathway which produces adenosine triphosphate (ATP).
 This is fundamental to energy production within cells.
 It may also have a role as an antioxidant and it undoubtedly has antioxidant activity.
-It was discovered in the United States of America and England in 1957 and by the 1970s, could be produced in large enough quantities to allow more research to be done.
+It was discovered in the USA and England in 1957 and by the 1970s, could be produced in large enough quantities to allow more research to be done.

 Since the 1980s it has been possible to measure normal blood and tissue levels of CoQ10, although the latter procedure is not always easily reproducible.
 It has thus been possible to define deficiency of CoQ10 and possible associated disease.
 Deficiency can arise through: